johnnybionic/unit-tests-with-embedded-mongodb/README.md

 As always, there's various ways round that.
 One way is to fake the database (e.g. fongo), another is to launch an instance of MongoDB when the tests run.
 That's what this project demonstrates.

+I'm up to step 2 in the list given in "development-process.text"